Code-Institute-Submissions/milestone-project-96/README.md

 I next moved on to the design work.

 **Colours:** Macrame is currently popular in fashion and interiors, therefore I knew I wanted the website to feel modern rather than having an ‘arts and crafts’ feel.
 I decided to use cool greys (#f2f0f1) and a light shade of pink (#FECCC2) as the predominant colours with white, black and dark grey accents in order to achieve this.
+For the pink shades, I used colour #FECCC2 for the fixed header, and then a slightly lighter colour of #fbdfda for the footer, so that the header was more prominent, as this holds more importance for the user.

 **Fonts:** I used Google Fonts to select the fonts for my project.
 I wanted to find two fonts that worked well together – one for the logo and headings, and another for the body text.
 Overall I wanted the design to look modern, whilst also related to the craft of macrame.
 For the logo and headings, I decided to use Delius Swash Caps as I thought the cursive nature of this font could be related to macrame cord.
 I then used Open Sans for the body text which I thought complimented Delius Swash Caps.

 **Images:** I had a lot of my own images from my own macrame projects so I decided to use these for the website, however I did use a stock image for the ‘Gallery’ pager header image.
 I took this from [Unsplash](https://www.unsplash.com) and the information for this image can be found below in the Credits section.

 **Layout:** I decided to use different background colours to signal to the user different areas of content.
-I wanted the light pink colour to be prominent and so used this on the fixed nav and footer on all pages.
+I wanted the darker pink colour to be prominent and so used this on the fixed nav and then the lighter pink on the footer on all pages.
 I decided to use grey and white background colours to separate out the content on each page.
 I decided to keep this consistent with each page.
 I thought the white and light grey helped to keep a feeling of space on each page too, allowing the images and text to stand out.
 I decided to give all buttons a dark grey shade with white text on all pages to help them stand out.
 The layout uses a lot of boxes, with straight edges used across the site.

 ## Features